-Name of Applicant Organiza tion
+Name of Applicant Organizat ion

 Address

 City State Postal Code

 Contact Person Position with Organization

 Telephone Number Email Address

 Fax Number Federal Tax I.D.
 Number

-ST ATEMENT OF CER TIFICATION
+STATEMENT OF CERTIFICATION

-rue; that I am authorized to si organization; and that the orga ign this application, and to a anization understands that nditure of public funds may application and in the attachments herein are make these statements, on behalf of the applicant misrepresentation of any facts which lead to the result in legal action against the organization for
+I hereby certify that all statements I have provided in this application and in the attachments herein are true; that I am authorized to sign this application, and to make these statements, on behalf of the applicant organization; and that the organization understands that misrepresentation of any facts which lead to the improper allocation and expenditure of public funds may result in legal action against the organization for retrieval of any such funds and appropriate penalties.

 Signed:

-Signature Da te
+Signature

+Date

 Name: (typed or printed)

 Title: (Executive Director)

 Name of Organization

-Submit this application, with a original signature, to the Ci ty of Dallas)
+(Submit this application, with original signature, to the City of Dallas)

-١. LEGAL STATUS 1.
+Ι. LEGAL STATUS 1.
 ORGANIZED : To receive certification, your organization must be organized under state or local laws and must provide evidence of your legal status.
 Organization must Maintain a record of good standing with the Texas Secretary of State's office.
 Which of the following have you supplied?
-Charter ☐ Articles of Incorporation along with confirmation from the Secretary of State; and Prov Certificate of Good Standing or comparable document from the Secretary of State. vided in Exhibit #(please specify Exhibit #) 2.
+Charter Articles of Incorporation along with confirmation from the Secretary of State; and Certificate of Good Standing or comparable document from the Secretary of State.
+Pro vided in Exhibit #(please specify Exhibit #) 2.
 PURPOSE OF ORGANIZATION : An organization must have among its purposes the provision of decent housing that is affordable to low and moderate-income persons'.
 Which of the following have you included that demonstrate compliance with this requirement?
-Charter ☐ By-laws signed by the board Secretary ☐ Articles of Incorporation Prov vided in Exhibit #(please specify Exhibit #) 3.
+By-laws signed by the board Secretary Dre Articles of Incorporation Pro vided in Exhibit #(please specify Exhibit #) 3.
 NO INDIVIDUAL BENEFIT : No part of your organization's net earnings can inure to the benefit of any member, founder, contributor or individual.
-Which of the following have you included that demonstrate compliance with this requirement? ☐ Charter ☐ By-laws signed by the board Secretary ☐ Articles of Incorporation Prov 4.
+Which of the following have you included that demonstrate compliance with this requirement?
+By-laws signed by the board Secretary Articles of Incorporation Pro vided in Exhibit #(please specify Exhibit #) 4.
 SERVICE AREA: To receive certification an organization must have a clearly defined geographic service area.
 The service area can be an area larger than a single neighborhood but must be an area smaller than an entire state.
 CHDO must maintain a staffed, physical office location in the proposed service area that is open for business and accessible by potential program applicants during generally-accepted customary business hours.
 If you will be serving a special population the geographic boundaries and your service area must also be defined.
 Which of the following have you included to demonstrate that your organization has a clearly defined geographic service area?

+- Charter

-Charter By-laws signed by the board Secretary Drov Articles of Incorporation vided in Exhibit #(please specify Exhibit #) FIO vided in Exhibit #(please specify Exhibit #) 5.
-TAX EXEMPT RULING: Your organization must have a tax-exempt ruling from the Internal Revenue Service (IRS), under section 501 (c) (3), 501 (c) (4) or a Section 905 of the Internal Revenue Code of 1986.
-Which of the following have you provided to indicate receipt of such a ruling? ☐ A 501 (c) (3) Certificate Letter from the IRS ☐ A 501 (c) (4) Certificate Letter from the IRS A group exemption letter, that is dated 1986 or later, from the IRS that includes the agency seeking certification as a CHDO (acceptable for Section 905 organizations only) Prov vided in Exhibit #(please specify Exhibit #)
+- By-laws signed by the board Secretary

+- Articles of Incorporation

+- 5. TAX EXEMPT RULING: Your organization must have a tax-exempt ruling from the Internal Revenue Service (IRS), under section 501 (c) (3), 501 (c) (4) or a Section 905 of the Internal Revenue Code of 1986.
+Which of the following have you provided to indicate receipt of such a ruling? - A 501 (c) (3) Certificate Letter from the IRS - A 501 (c) (4) Certificate Letter from the IRS - A group exemption letter, that is dated 1986 or later, from the IRS that includes the agency seeking certification as a CHDO (acceptable for Section 905 organizations only)